jMonkeyEngine/jmonkeyengine/README.md

 ## Getting started

 Go to http://hub.jmonkeyengine.org/downloads/ to download the jMonkeyEngine SDK.
 [Read the wiki](http://hub.jmonkeyengine.org/wiki/doku.php) for a complete install guide.
 Power up with some SDK Plugins and AssetPacks and you are off to the races.
-At this point you're gonna want to [join the forum](http://hub.jmonkeyengine.org/forum/) so our tribe can grow stronger.
+At this point you're gonna want to [join the forum](http://hub.jmonkeyengine.org/) so our tribe can grow stronger.

+Note: The master branch on GitHub is a development version of the engine and is NOT MEANT TO BE USED IN PRODUCTION, it will break constantly during development of the stable jME versions!

 ### Technology Stack